 - Interview them or have them speak: what better way of building rapport?
 They are several ways of doing that:

-- Interview them on your blog/podcast like my friend Alex Sol does with his extra paycheck podcast.
+- Interview them on your blog/podcast like I do on my interviews

 - Have them speak at your event